The purpose of this phase is to:

 This section of the PBC usually takes around 60% of the time of the PBC phase.
 Expect it to take around four to six months, though for an especially complex issue it may take even longer.

-In collaboration with your partners and stakeholders, you need to revisit and refine the strategic case:
+In collaboration with your investment partners and stakeholders, you need to revisit and refine the strategic case:

 The first workshop is the cornerstone for how the rest of the business case develops, so it is important to make it as effective as possible.
 It will generally feed into the first section of the PBC document, and is an opportunity to reinforce engagement with and between the stakeholder group, the problem owner’s organisation and, if relevant, the project team.